techidaily/site-games-able/source/_posts/building-the-ultimate-xbox-game-gang.md

 ![Club Customization Screen Xbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/club-customization-screen-xbox.jpg)
 9. Press**Done** to complete your club.

  And just like that, you have created your Club.
-You just have to sit back and wait for the tags to do their work before you can start playing the[best co-op games on the Xbox Series X|S](https://www.makeuseof.com/best-couch-co-op-games-for-xbox-series-x-s/) with your new friends.
+You just have to sit back and wait for the tags to do their work before you can start playing the [best co-op games on the Xbox Series X|S](https://www.makeuseof.com/best-couch-co-op-games-for-xbox-series-x-s/) with your new friends.

  Provided it’s not hidden, of course.
 If it is, you will have to press**Invite someone** on the Club home page and send your invites out to your lucky recipients manually.